ionstage/jcore/README.md

 ## API

-### Updating a DOM element
+### DOM updates

 #### Component([element])

 Get started with components by creating a custom component class.
-You can set the existing DOM element as the element of the component.
+You can pass the existing DOM element as an argument to a constructor of the component.

 ```js
 class MyComponent extends jCore.Component {